 Definition of compensation methods for negotiated offers

-Even though binding (re-)negotiation of agreements is in principle foreseen by this specification, there is no compensation model defined for this type of negotiation.
+Even though binding (re)negotiation of agreements is in principle foreseen by this specification, there is no compensation model defined for this type of negotiation.
 It is expected that such models will appear as domain specific extension to this specification.

 Definition of Auction Protocols

-This specification focuses on the bilateral (re-)negotiation of agreements.
+This specification focuses on the bilateral (re)negotiation of agreements.
 Since auction protocols are one-to-many negotiations they are regarded as alternative negotiation approach.

 Notational Conventions and Terminology